dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 ![map5_style](resources/images/program_indicators/map5_style.png)

-The map should look like this
+The map should look like this (note that the months displayed may be different as the period is relative to the current date)

 ![map5](resources/images/program_indicators/map5.png)